- Adult Skin Problems Slideshow

 Symptoms of intertrigo include itching and burning in the intertriginous zones.
 Occasionally, long-standing intertrigo may produce a musty smell.
 With intertrigo, these areas become inflamed and appear red and sometimes scaly.

-Intertrigo can be diagnosed by the doctor purely on the basis of its appearance -- a red rash affecting one or more intertriginous areas.
+Intertrigo can be diagnosed by most doctors purely on the basis of its appearance -- a red rash affecting one or more intertriginous areas.
+If the condition does not respond to conventional treatments, then a referral should be made to a dermatologist.

 Treatment of uncomplicated intertrigo primarily involves changing those environmental factors that have predisposed the patient to the condition.
-Areas of involvement are covered with a mild topical steroid like 1% hydrocortisone cream and then covered with a drying powder such as Zeasorb.
+Areas of involvement are covered with a mild topical steroid like 1% hydrocortisone cream, which is available without a prescription, and then covered with zinc oxide paste or ointment (Desitin).